sereneliu/pixel-art-maker/README.md

 ## About

 Used JQuery to create this Udacity Front-End Nanodegree project.
+Check it out [here](https://sereneliu.github.io/pixel-art-maker/)!

 ## Instructions